diaHelicoprion00/bifrost/README.md

 * Given a mentor profile
   * Add/Edit/Delete information on mentor profile
   * Mentor Properties
+    * List of Mentoring courses
+* Given a study group
+  * Add/Delete study group to list of open study groups
+  * Study group properties
+    * Name
+    * Course
+    * Owner's email address
+* Given a list view
+  * Show a list of mentors that are available for a particular course
+  * Show a list of study groups that are available for a particular course
+  * Show a list of recent posts by users
+* Given a post
+  * Show an email address to contact a user

+## Enhancements
+* Given a mentor profile
+  * Mentor Properties
     * Regular Office Hours
     * List of Mentoring courses
     * Availability (toggle)
 * Given a study group
-  * Add/Delete study group to list of open study groups
   * Study group properties
     * Name
     * Course